Three Marketing Mistakes to AvoidPosted January 14, 2011 | Tips and Trends from the Experts

 Always Assume Ignorance

 Ms. Barrows considers marketing messages without address information as the biggest marketing mistake you can make when it comes to building buzz for an event.
 She harps on the importance of assuming ignorance: Act as though customers seeing your message are seeing it for the first time, so be sure to include ALL pertinent details.
 This includes the address, email addresses, URL to your website, and your phone number.
-That way, customers with questions can contact you with any questions they may have.
+That way, customers with questions can you with any questions they may have.

 404 Event Not Found